 Have a goal

 A goal can be something like “declutter your house in 30 days” or “spend 30 minutes per day decluttering.”
-Make it specific, measurable and attainable.
+Make it specific, measurable, and attainable.

 Have a plan

-When I have a plan for something, whether it’s decluttering my house in 30 days, losing weight or starting a blog – I feel so much better about actually doing it.
+When I have a plan for something, whether it’s decluttering my house in 30 days, losing weight, or starting a blog – I feel so much better about actually doing it.
 When I have a plan in place, it seriously seems like half the work is done because my road is paved.
 My ebook is designed to be the plan you need to declutter your own home.
 Grab my Home Decluttering Guide to walk you through the process.

 Make it fun

-Theres nothing that music and snacks cant make more fun, am I right?
+There’s nothing that music and snacks cant make more fun, am I right?
 Really though, take the time to put on your favorite playlist.
 Grab a healthy snack to munch on while decluttering your house.
 Make the association to decluttering a good one and you’ll look forward to this part of your day.

 Make it a family affair

 Involve your kids and/or hubby in the process!
-Delegate tasks and make it fun for everyone.
+Delegate tasks and make them fun for everyone.
 If you have little ones, give them a little task – like sorting the containers by size.
 Teach them why decluttering is a good thing and how it helps everyone in the home.